kalekdev/uni/semester-1/nus-1/notes.typ

   image("images/levitating-frog.png", width: 30%),
 ) <fig-levitating-frog>

-Like with many things in magnetism, an accurate explanation can only be given by Quantum Mechanics and Bohr-Van Leeuwen theorem, however this heuristic from Wikipedia is an interesting thought exercise:
+Like with many things in magnetism, an accurate explanation can only be given by Quantum Mechanics and the Bohr-Van Leeuwen theorem, however this heuristic from Wikipedia is an interesting thought exercise:

 "When a material is put in a magnetic field, the electrons circling the nucleus will experience, in addition to their Coulomb attraction to the nucleus, a Lorentz force from the magnetic field.
 Depending on which direction the electron is orbiting, this force may increase the centripetal force on the electrons, pulling them in towards the nucleus, or it may decrease the force, pulling them away from the nucleus.
 This effect systematically increases the orbital magnetic moments that were aligned opposite the field and decreases the ones aligned parallel to the field (in accordance with Lenz's law).
 This results in a small bulk magnetic moment, with an opposite direction to the applied field." ie the current rings opposing the magnetic field get stretched out and therefore contribute more to the net dipole moment.